Yasu + Junko for Reader's Digest

 Bounty For a Navy Wife

 I was balancing caring for a toddler and working a full-time job, all while my Navy husband was on extended duty overseas.
 One evening, the doorbell rang.
 It was my neighbor, a retired chief petty officer, holding a breadboard loaded with a freshly cooked chicken and vegetable stew.
 “I’ve noticed you’re getting a little skinny,” he said.
 It was the best meal I’d had in months.
+(Here are some random acts of kindness you can do right now.)

 Patricia Fordney, Corvallis, Oregon